-Simplified Instructional Computer (SIC) is a hypothetical computer that has hardware features which are often found in real machines.
+A simplified Instructional Computer (SIC) is a hypothetical computer that has hardware features that are often found in real machines.
 There are two versions of this machine:

 - SIC standard Model

 Object programs for SIC can be properly executed on SIX/XE which is known as upward compatibility.

 - Memory is byte-addressable that is words are addressed by the location of their lowest numbered byte.

 - There are 2^15 bytes in computer memory (1 byte = 8 bits)

 3 consecutive byte = 1 word (24 bits = 1 word)